stake-house/DecentralizedGraffitiDrawing/README.md

    If you want to manually start the service and save some resources, you can also run the script alone.
 Here's how to do it using screen, but you could also use a system service for example.
    - Start the screen session: `screen -S graffiti`
    - Run: `python3 Drawer.py --network pyrmont --client <your client> --out-file ~/.rocketpool/data/graffiti.txt`

-   1.3 **Nimbus users** \
-   You will need the unstable version for now which is not officially built and released.
-   Again, you can use one of my [docker images](https://hub.docker.com/repository/docker/ramirond/nimbus-eth2) or check out official documentation to build your own.
-Next, load your new unstable image:
-   Edit `~/.rocketpool/config.yml` and select the new nimbus image (e.g. `image: ramirond/nimbus-eth2:arm64-unstable`). \
-   For non-docker setups, you might want to use [my binaries](nimbus-unstable).

 3. Advise your validator client to load the graffiti from the generated file.
    - Edit `.rocketpool/chains/eth2/start-validator.sh` with the flags explained [below](#Usage-1).